 9:57 pm: A chill runs down my spine, I shiver and cross my arms to keep the coldness out.

-2:37 am: My phone buzzes.
-Her picture popped up on my screen.
+2:37 am: My phone vibrates.
+Her picture pops up on my screen.
 I slide my thumb across my phone to answer.
 Her voice raspy.
-I could tell she was crying just before she pushed the call button on my name.
+I could tell she was crying just before she pushed the call button.

 8:55 am: My last snooze goes off.
 I groggily open my eyes and stare up at the ceiling, wondering why I have to be an adult at age twenty-three.
 Light slivers its way across my room while the birds croak out their songs.